-Studies have documented that teen mothers have lower educational attainment, even after controlling for individual and family characteristics, either through propensity score matching, estimating within families, or estimating within schools (Olsen and Farkas, 1989; Upchurch and McCarthy, 1990; Geronimus and Korenman, 1992; Hoffman, Foster, and Furstenberg, 1993; Levine and Painter, 2003; Holmlund, 2005; Sanders and Smith, 2007; Schulkind and Sandler, 2019).
+Studies have documented that teen mothers have lower educational attainment, even after controlling for individual and family characteristics, either through propensity score matching, estimating within families, or estimating within schools (Olsen and Farkas, 1989; Upchurch and McCarthy, 1990; Geronimus and Korenman, 1992; Hoffman, Foster, and Furstenberg, 1993; Levine and Painter, 2003; Holmlund, 2005; Schulkind and Sandler, 2019).
 Yet such comparisons may not fully account for unobservable factors that affect teen pregnancy and educational attainment.
 Other studies have relied on potentially exogenous sources of variation in the timing of childbearing, such as age at menarche or the experience of miscarriage.
-These studies have found negative but more modest impacts of early fertility on educational attainment (Ribar, 1994; Klepinger, Lundberg, and Plotnick, 1999; Chevalier, Viitanen, and Viitanen, 2003; Kaplan, Goodman, and Walker, 2004; Hotz, McElroy, and Sanders, 2005; Ashcraft, Fernández-Val, and Lang, 2013).
+These studies have found negative but more modest impacts of early fertility on educational attainment (Ribar, 1994; Klepinger, Lundberg, and Plotnick, 1999; Chevalier, Viitanen, and Viitanen, 2003; Hotz, McElroy, and Sanders, 2005; Ashcraft, Fernández-Val, and Lang, 2013).
 However, even these sources of variation may still be related to individual characteristics, including health, which may also affect educational attainment.
-11
+12

 Researchers have also examined the relationship between early fertility and education by estimating the impacts of policy changes that create differential access to contraception.
 Variation in the geography and timing of such policies allows for the comparison of women exposed to these policies across and within states, examining differences in outcomes for exposed women versus the unexposed.
 A policy widely studied using this approach is early legal access (ELA) to oral contraception.
 "The pill" was introduced in 1960, but most unmarried women under age 21 did not have access.
 However, in the 1960s and 1970s, states implemented laws that either lowered the age of majority or granted more rights to minors, making the pill accessible for single women ages 18-20.
 Researchers have documented that ELA increased enrollment of women in both college and professional schools, and increased attainment of bachelor's degrees (Goldin and Katz, 2002; Hock, 2008; Bailey, Hershbein, and Miller, 2012; Ananat and Hungerman, 2012).
-These effects were documented to be the greatest among high-income women and women with higher measured ability
+These effects were documented to be the greatest among high-income women and women with higher measured ability (Ananat and Hungerman, 2012; Bailey, Hershbein, and Miller, 2012).
+Other laws that increased contraceptive access for young women have also been documented to increase college attendance, such as reductions in the minimum age at marriage (in a time where marriage was a pathway to contraception for minors) (Edlund and Machado, 2015).

-11In addition, these studies were conducted in a context where abortion was relatively accessible, acting to prevent births that would be the most unwanted or costly; as such, the teen births that are observed in these studies are those with a lower potential to negatively impact the woman's life, suggesting these studies estimate lower bound effects.
+&lt;sup>12In addition, these studies were conducted in a context where abortion was relatively accessible, acting to prevent births that would be the most unwanted or costly; as such, the teen births that are observed in these studies are those with a lower potential to negatively impact the woman's life, suggesting these studies estimate lower bound effects.